1996 Ugandan parliamentary election

-The 1996 Ugandan parliamentary election was held on 27 June 1996 to elect members to Uganda's new National Assembly.
-These elections marked the first parliamentary contest under the 1995 Constitution and were conducted under the National Resistance Movement's "Movement system," which prohibited political party competition while allowing individual candidates to contest seats.
+Parliamentary elections were held in Uganda on 27 June 1996, following the adoption of a new constitution in October 1995.
+The new constitution banned political parties, so all candidates ran as independents.
 The 276 seats in the new Parliament were contested by 814 candidates, of which 156 were won by supporters of the National Resistance Movement.
 Voter turnout was 56%.